microsoft/psi/index.md

 __Samples__.
 After going through this first brief tutorial, it may be helpful to look through the set of [Samples](/psi/samples) provided.
 While some of the samples address specialized topics such as how to leverage speech recognition components or how to bridge to ROS, reading them will give you more insight into programming with \\psi.

 __In-depth Topics__.
-Finally, additional information is provided in a set of [Topics](/psi/topics) that dive into more detail on various aspects of the framework including [basic stream operators](/psi/topics/InDepth.BasicStreamOperators), [synchronization](/psi/topics/InDepth.Synchronization),  [writing new components](/psi/topics/InDepth.WritingComponents), [delivery policies](/psi/topics/InDepth.DeliveryPolicies), [remoting](/psi/topics/InDepth.Remoting), etc.
+Additional, in-depth information is provided in a set of [Topics](/psi/topics) that dive into more detail on various aspects of the framework including [basic stream operators](/psi/topics/InDepth.BasicStreamOperators), [synchronization](/psi/topics/InDepth.Synchronization),  [writing new components](/psi/topics/InDepth.WritingComponents), [delivery policies](/psi/topics/InDepth.DeliveryPolicies), [remoting](/psi/topics/InDepth.Remoting), [interop](/psi/topics/InDepth.Interop) etc.

+__Components__.
 Additional useful information regarding available packages and components can be found in the [NuGet packages list](/psi/NuGetPackagesList) and in the [component list](/psi/ComponentsList) pages.
+The latter page also has pointers to [other repositories by third parties containing other \psi components](/psi/ComponentsList#ThirdParty).

 Like the rest of the codebase, the documentation is still under construction and in various phases of completion.
 If you need further explanation in any of these areas, please open an issue, label it [`documentation`](https://github.com/Microsoft/psi/labels/documentation), as this will help us target our documentation development efforts to the highest priority needs.

 # Disclaimer

-The codebase is currently in beta and various aspects of the platform are at different levels of completion and robustness.
+Platform for Situated Intelligence is currently in beta and various aspects of the platform are at different levels of completion and robustness.
 There are probably still bugs in the code and we will likely be making breaking API changes.
 We plan to continuously improve the framework and we encourage the community to contribute.

 For additional information, we recommend you read the list of [Issues](https://github.com/Microsoft/psi/issues) reported in the repository.
 Also, the [Roadmap](/psi/Roadmap) document provides more information about our future plans.